Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 To create a simple extension, complete the following procedures in the order in which they are listed:

-### A. **Create an extension class**
+### Create an extension class

-The `ACPExtension`\(iOS\) or `Extension` \(Android\) class is the base class from which extensions must be derived.
-The `init` method \(iOS\) or the base `constructor` \(Android\) of your extension class is where you can extend the Adobe Experience Platform SDKs functionality by registering event listeners or by setting a default shared state that other modules can access.
+The `ACPExtension`(iOS) or `Extension` (Android) class is the base class from which extensions must be derived.
+The `init` method (iOS) or the base `constructor` \(Android\) of your extension class is where you can extend the Adobe Experience Platform SDKs functionality by registering event listeners or by setting a default shared state that other modules can access.

-#### **Android**
+#### Android

 The `Extension` class has the following method that you must override:

 * `getName`, which returns the name of the extension.

-  Extension developers must prefix their extension names with the company name \(for example, _com.myCompany.myExtension_\).
-For more information about the naming constraints, see [Namespace Conventions](./#namespace-conventions).
+  Extension developers must prefix their extension names with the company name (for example, `com.myCompany.myExtension`).
+For more information about the naming constraints, see the [namespace conventions section](./#namespace-conventions).
 The name that you use to register **cannot** conflict with other registered extensions or Adobe internal modules.

 The name that you use to register cannot conflict with other registered extensions or Adobe internal modules.
 The extension name is considered case insensitive by the Mobile SDK.

+{% hint style="info" %}
-**Tip**: All Adobe module names are prefixed with _com.adobe.module_ and are considered reserved.
+All Adobe module names are prefixed with `com.adobe.module` and are considered reserved.
+{% endhint %}

 The `Extension` class has the following methods that you can optionally override and a member that provides access to the Event Hub:

-* `getVersion`, which returns a version string for your extension.
+* `getVersion`: Returns a version string for your extension.
 The version string is only used for logging and is currently not validated for formatting.
-* `onUnregistered`, which allows your extension to complete the cleanup that is required when the Adobe Experience Platform SDK unregisters your extension.
+* `onUnregistered`: Allows your extension to complete the cleanup that is required when the Adobe Experience Platform SDK unregisters your extension.
 Unregistration typically happens when you shutdown the app, but it can also occur when an extension is behaving badly.
 Examples of the extension behaving badly include taking too long to handle a callback or throwing an exception.
-* `onUnexpectedError`, which allows you log additional information when the Adobe Experience  Platform SDK encounters an error that could not be returned immediately from a call into the Adobe Experience Platform SDK.
+* `onUnexpectedError`: Allows you log additional information when the Adobe Experience  Platform SDK encounters an error that could not be returned immediately from a call into the Adobe Experience Platform SDK.
 An example is an exception that is thrown on a worker thread.
 The exceptions are rare after your extension has been correctly implemented, but the exceptions might occur during development.
-* `getApi` , allows the extension developer to interact with the Event Hub to register event listeners, manage shared state, and so on.
+* `getApi`: Allows the extension developer to interact with the Event Hub to do various tasks including registering event listeners and managing the shared state.
 This method can be used at any time after the extension registration is complete.
 It may also be used by your listeners by calling  `super.getParentExtension().getApi()`.

+{% hint style="info" %}
-**Tip**: The `Extension` class provides access to the `ExtensionApi` interface through the `getApi` member.
+The `Extension` class provides access to the `ExtensionApi` interface through the `getApi` member.
+{% endhint %}

-#### **Android code example**
+#### Android code example

 ```java
 import com.adobe.marketing.mobile.*;